-520. CONCEPTUAL PLAN REVIEW PROCESS

-522. OVERVIEW OF CONCEPTUAL PLAN PROCEDURES
+- 520. CONCEPTUAL PLAN REVIEW PROCESS - 522.
+OVERVIEW OF CONCEPTUAL PLAN PROCEDURES (ORD.
+No. 2022-06, § 522.2, 522.3 06-15-22) - 522.1 Overview.

-- 522.1.
-Overview.
 The Conceptual Plan Review Process is the first stage of the subdivision approval process.
 The Conceptual Plan Review Process is intended to determine the overall feasibility and compatibility of the proposed subdivision in relation to the Town's service ability and capacity and in relation to the Rico Regional Master Plan.
-Approval at the Conceptual Plan stage generally approves the proposed density, use, and general layout of the subdivision. - Sitewalk, Worksession.
-After a complete Conceptual Plan application is submitted to the Town Planner, the Planning Commission Chairperson and Town Planner shall schedule a date for receipt and review of the Conceptual Plan application on the next available Planning Commission agenda.
+Approval at the Conceptual Plan stage generally approves the proposed density, use, and general layout of the subdivision. - 522.2 Sitewalk, Work session.
+After a Conceptual Plan application is submitted to the Town Planner, the Town Planner shall review and determine within 30 days whether the application is complete.
+If the application is incomplete, the Applicant shall be required to resubmit a complete application.
+After the Town Planner determines that the Conceptual Plan application is complete, the Planning Commission Chairperson and Town Planner shall schedule a date for receipt and review of the Conceptual Plan application on the next available Planning Commission agenda.
 Review of the Conceptual Plan may involve a site walk and work session with the Applicant.
-An initial worksession may be requested by the Town Planner, Planning Commission Chairperson, or the Applicant.
-A public hearing and review decision action item will be scheduled within thirty five (35) days after an initial worksession unless a later date or general continuance is mutually agreed upon by the Applicant.
-If a worksession is not desired then a public hearing for Conceptual Plan review may be scheduled for the first meeting with the Planning Commission. - 522.3.
-Review by Other Agencies.
-At the worksession, the Planning Commission may decide to send the Application to any appropriate review agency, including, but not limited to: Colorado Department of Health, Division of Minerals and Geology, Colorado Geologic Survey, Division of Wildlife, Department of Transportation, U.S.
+An initial work session may be requested by the Town Planner, Planning Commission Chairperson, or the Applicant.
+A public hearing and review decision action item will be scheduled within thirty-five (35) days after an initial work session unless a later date or general continuance is mutually agreed upon by the Applicant.
+If a work session is not desired, then a public hearing for Conceptual Plan review may be scheduled for the first meeting with the Planning Commission.
+The public hearing and review decision action item may be continued for an additional period not to exceed sixty (60) days after the initial work session, or determination that a work session is not desired, if the Town Planner or Planning Commission determines that additional time is necessary to incorporate comments from review agencies pursuant to Section 522.3.

-Forest Service, the U.S. Army Corps. of Engineers, and the Town Engineer.

-522.4.
-Required Information.
+- Review by Other Agencies.
+At the work session, the Planning Commission or Town Planner may decide to send the Application to any appropriate review agency, including, but not limited to: Colorado Department of Health, Division of Minerals and Geology, Colorado Geologic Survey, Division of Wildlife, Department of Transportation, U.S. Forest Service, the U.S. Army Corps. of Engineers, and the Town Engineer.
+If a work session is not desired, the Town Planner may send the Application to any appropriate review agency after determining whether the application is complete. - Required Information.
 The Applicant must supply eleven (11) copies of all required information.
 Required information includes the Subdivision Application, Conceptual Plan Map, Location Map, Slope Study Map, and Constraints Map.
-Maps may be consolidated or separate maps may be used to convey the required information as long as the information is clearly delineated.
+Maps may be consolidated, or separate maps may be used to convey the required information as long as the information is clearly delineated.
 See 560 and 562 for the scheduling and timing of application submittal materials and notices.